Documentation

 • Provider names, patient names, and appointment notes appear in the event details

-Plan requirement: Google Calendar sync is available on the Practice plan and above.
-Free and Solo plans can still create appointments but cannot sync to Google Calendar.
+Plan requirement: Google Calendar sync is available on the Solo plan and above.

 Disconnect: You can disconnect the integration at any time from Settings → Integrations.
 Your past events in Google Calendar remain untouched.